khaors/geocompr/main.md

 <p class="caption">(\#fig:line-cast)Examples of type casting between MULTILINESTRING (left) and LINESTRING (right).</p>
 </div>

-The newely created object allows for attributes creation (see more in section \@ref(vec-attr-creation)) and length measurement:
+The newel created object allows for attributes creation (see more in section \@ref(vec-attr-creation)) and length measurement:

 ```r